hpc/charliecloud/doc-src/faq.rst

   $ ch-run --uid 0 /var/tmp/hello cat ~/cantreadme
   surprise

-At first glance, it seems that we've found an escalation -- we were able to read a file inside a container that we could not read on the host!
+At first glance, it seems that we’ve found an escalation -- we were able to read a file inside a container that we could not read on the host!
 That seems bad.